AlexsLemonade/refinebio/README.md

 ### Development Helpers

 It can be useful to have an interactive Python interpreter running within the context of the Docker container.
-The `scripts/run_shell.sh` script has been provided for this purpose.
-It is in the top level directory so that if you wish to reference it in any integrations its location will be constant.
-However, it is configured by default for the Foreman project.
-The interpreter will have all the environment variables, dependencies, and Django configurations for the Foreman project.
-There are instructions within the script describing how to change this to another project.
+Run `./bin/rbio dev:shell` for this purpose.
+It opens an interactive Python shell inside the Foreman container, with all the environment variables, dependencies, and Django configurations for the Foreman project.
+For a shell in a different sub-project's container, use `./bin/rbio dev:manage -s <subproject> -i <image> shell`.

 ## Cloud Deployment